 *Indicates graduate student co-author

-I am currently the Graduate Chair in Sociology, serve as a member on the University of Nebraska’s Professorship Committee, and I am Associate Editor for The Sociological Quarterly.
+I am currently the Graduate Chair in Sociology and serve as a member on the University of Nebraska’s Professorship Committee.